Hot topics

 Cons:

-• Slightly wider display bezels than the rest of the S23 series.
+• Slightly wider display bezels than the other S23 series.

 Three different colored models of the S23 FE held in front of a kitchen shelf in hand

-Tangerine in particular looks striking to me, though I'm not sure if I'd want to walk around with an orange smartphone.
-However, I noticed that the darker colors are clearly more susceptible to fingerprints than just Tangerine.
+Tangerine, in particular, looks striking to me, though I'm not sure if I'd want to walk around with an orange smartphone.
+However, I noticed the darker colors are clearly more susceptible to fingerprints than Tangerine.

-Looking at the display itself is fun, as always with Samsung: Crisp colors, high contrasts and deep blacks are delivered by the South Koreans with this FHD+ panel.
+Looking at the display is fun as usual, as it always has been with Samsung: Crisp colors, high contrasts, and deep blacks are delivered by the South Koreans with this FHD+ panel.
 The peak brightness of 1,450 nits is slightly lower than in the other S23 models, and the refresh rate varies between 60 and 120 Hz.
-The red pen has to be used somewhere if you want to combine premium with a lower price.
+Well, you will need to make some sacrifices if you want to deliver a premium smartphone at a lower price point.

 Samsung Galaxy S23 FE software

-Samsung delivers the Galaxy S23 FE with Android 13 and Samsung's own One UI 5.1 interface.
-So far, so predictable.
-So you get exactly what Samsung delivers in terms of software: A great Android overlay, Samsung's exemplary update policy - and a bunch of bloatware.
+Samsung delivers the Galaxy S23 FE with Android 14 and Samsung's very own One UI 6.0 skin.
+Everything has been predictable so far.
+You get exactly what Samsung delivers in terms of software: A great Android skin, Samsung's exemplary update policy, and a bunch of bloatware.

-Let's not waste too much time here because you know both Android 13 and One UI 5.1, and if not, the enlightening nextpit posts are linked in this section.
-Thus, those who already use One UI will quickly find their way around - and probably curse about the mountain of preinstalled apps just as quickly.
+Let's not waste too much time here because you know both Android 14 and Samsung's own skin known as One UI.
+If you are still looking for more information, the detailed nextpit articles are linked in this section.
+If you're already using One UI, you'll quickly find your way around and probably curse the mountain of pre-installed apps.

 Samsung Galaxy S23 FE performance